KarenAByrne/Programmming-ScriptingProject2018/README.md

 I have found the mean of each of the four measurements taken.

 I want to plot the measurements on a graph with a different colour for each species to investigate any correlations.

+The Max and Mean of each column have been calculated.